All images used in this website, including all the blogs

 Corcovado National Park

 Often hailed as "the most biologically intense place on Earth" by National Geographic, Corcovado National Park on the Osa Peninsula is a true wilderness experience.
 This vast expanse of primary rainforest is a haven for an astonishing array of species.
 Here, you are highly likely to spot all four of Costa Rica's monkey species: howler, spider, white-faced capuchin, and the endangered squirrel monkey.
 Baird's tapirs, peccaries, and coatis are frequently seen along the trails.
-Birdwatchers will be enthralled by the large population of scarlet macaws, toucans, and various other tropical birds.
-Jaguars, pumas, and ocelots also roam these forests, though spotting these elusive big cats requires immense luck and patience.
-Guided hikes are mandatory within the park, ensuring both your safety and a deeper understanding of the ecosystem.

 Tortuguero National Park

 Accessible primarily by boat, Tortuguero National Park on the Caribbean coast is a labyrinth of freshwater canals, lagoons, and dense rainforest.
 It is globally renowned as a vital nesting site for several species of sea turtles, including green, leatherback, hawksbill, and loggerhead turtles.
 The nesting season for green turtles is typically from July to October, while leatherbacks nest from March to May.
-Boat tours through the canals are the best way to explore this park, offering close-up views of caimans, various species of river turtles, basilisk lizards, and southern river otters.
-Look up into the trees and you'll often see howler, spider, and white-faced capuchin monkeys, as well as three-toed sloths.
-A plethora of waterbirds, such as herons, egrets, and jacanas, is also abundant.

-Tips for a Fun and Respectful Wildlife Adventure
+Ensuring a Fun Wildlife Adventure

 To make the most of your Costa Rican wildlife tour and ensure a positive impact, consider these valuable tips:

-Engage Local Guides: While self-exploration is possible in some areas, hiring certified local naturalist guides is highly recommended, especially in national parks.
+While self-exploration is possible in some areas, hiring certified local naturalist guides is highly recommended, especially in national parks.
 Their keen eyes, extensive knowledge of the flora and fauna, and understanding of animal behaviour will significantly enhance your spotting opportunities and provide invaluable insights into the ecosystem.
 They often carry high-powered scopes, allowing you to get incredibly detailed views of distant creatures.

-Respect Wildlife and Their Environment: This is paramount.
+This is paramount.
 Always maintain a respectful distance from animals.
 Never feed wild animals, as it can disrupt their natural diets and behaviour, leading to dependency and potential aggression.
 Do not attempt to touch or provoke any animal.
 Adhere to the "Leave No Trace" principles by staying on marked trails, packing out all rubbish, and avoiding the use of flash photography, especially for nocturnal species, as it can disorient them.
 Remember, you are a visitor in their home.

-Be Patient and Observe: Wildlife spotting often requires patience.
+Wildlife spotting often requires patience.
 Animals are not on a schedule.
 Pause frequently, listen to the sounds of the forest, and look carefully.
 Sometimes, the most rewarding sightings come when you least expect them.
 Early mornings and late afternoons are generally the best times for wildlife activity, as many animals are more active during these cooler periods.

-Stay Hydrated and Prepared: The tropical climate can be draining.
+The tropical climate can be draining.
 Carry ample water, especially during hikes.
 Be prepared for sudden changes in weather by having your rain gear accessible.
 Always inform someone of your plans if you are venturing into less-frequented areas.

-While tours and shuttles are available, renting a car in Costa Rica offers unparalleled freedom and flexibility, allowing you to truly curate your wildlife adventure.
+Renting a car in Costa Rica offers unparalleled freedom and flexibility, allowing you to truly curate your wildlife adventure.
 For Canadians accustomed to driving, navigating Costa Rica's roads can be an exciting part of the journey, opening up opportunities to explore remote corners and discover hidden gems that might be missed on a structured tour.

 Having your own vehicle means you can set your own pace, linger longer at a captivating wildlife sighting, or take a spontaneous detour to a local market or a less-visited natural attraction.
 It eliminates reliance on tour schedules and allows for more comfortable transportation of your luggage and photography equipment.
 Furthermore, for wildlife enthusiasts, it provides the flexibility to pursue early morning or late evening wildlife viewing opportunities that might not be part of standard tour itineraries.
-Imagine being able to drive to a nearby forest at dawn to catch the waking sounds of the jungle, or venture out after dark for a self-guided night walk (where permitted and safe) to spot nocturnal creatures.

 Finalrentals uses cookies to provide necessary website functionality, improve your experience and to